EinTim23/EinTim23/README.md

 - My own software DRM that hasn't ever been cracked yet, reverse engineering samples can be obtained for free by contacting me
 - Monarch, a collection of my fun projects which currently includes a forum, file sharing and e-mail provider
 - Overdose, my private cheat provider with sophisticated anticheat bypass and a fully automated unique build system
-- Snapchat jailbreak and sideloading detection bypass, currently used by [one of the biggest Snapchat modifications](https://repo.objcmsgsend.dev/) out there
+- Snapchat jailbreak and sideloading detection bypass, currently used by [one of the biggest Snapchat modifications for ios out there](https://repo.objcmsgsend.dev/)
 - PS4 linux port for firmware 11.00 ([modded warfare video](https://www.youtube.com/watch?v=qlsdUcYrV2M), [My initial showcase](https://www.youtube.com/watch?v=H4DBDMqlgkI))
 - Many more things I made over the years but never publicly released on various platforms/video game consoles.
 However, I would like to open source some of my projects in the future and start writing a blog as most repos on this github account are very old.